pingcap/website-docs/README.md

 First, we use [husky](https://github.com/typicode/husky) and [lint-staged](https://github.com/okonet/lint-staged) to make [prettier](https://prettier.io/) format our code automatically before commit.

-And also, because some of us use vscode to develop the dashboard, we recommend to use [sort-imports](https://marketplace.visualstudio.com/items?itemName=amatiasq.sort-imports) to format all imports.
+And also, because some of us use vscode to develop, we recommend to use [sort-imports](https://marketplace.visualstudio.com/items?itemName=amatiasq.sort-imports) to format all imports.
 (This is optional, we will not force you to use)

 ### Styles